vppillai/h3Docs/system/net/docs/interface.md

 **Remarks**

-Once the Initialize operation has been called, the De-initialize operation must be called before the Initialize operation can be called again.
+Once the Open operation has been called, the Close operation must be called before the Open operation can be called again.

 ### SYS_NET_Task